- British Values

-Promoting British Values at Barnsbury Primary School
+Promoting British Values at Barnsbury Primary School and Nursery

 The Department of Education (DfE) have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”